solidhex/get-attached-images/README.md

 Default setting - `</figure>`.
 The closing tag for your precious image.

 ## orderby
 Default setting - `date`.
 What you chose to have your images sorted by.
-This accepts the same `orderby` values as the native `get_children`.
+This accepts the same `orderby` values as the native `get_children` - take a gander at this for clarification [https://codex.wordpress.org/Function_Reference/get_children].

 ## order
 Default setting - `DESC`.
 Only two values allowed here, cowboy. `DESC` and `ASC` only, depending on whether you want reverse chronological or vice-versa.